HidayatRivai2020/Kotlin_for_Android/app/src/main/java/com/example/learnkotlin/android_UI_containers/README.md

-# Button
+# Containers
-- `button` : Can be clicked or pressed by the user to perform an action
+- `Spinner` : Can be clicked or pressed by the user to perform an action
-- `checkBox` : type of two state button either unchecked or checked
-- `radio button` : select one option from a group
-- `radio group` : group of radio button
-- `toggle group` : button to change a setting between 2 states

 ## All Button Properties
 - `background` : background color